Myriam Gurba: Reception

 In 2019, O, The Oprah Magazine called Gurba's work Mean (2017) one of the "Best LGBTQ Books of All Time".
-The New York Times described Gurba as having a "distinct and infectious" voice.
+In The New York Times, literary critic Parul Sehgal described Mean as a "scalding memoir" and Gurba as having a "distinct and infectious" voice.

-The New York Times Meghan Daum calls Mean one of the five best memoirs of 2017, writing "Gurba has a voice as distinct and infectious as any I’ve discovered in recent years.
-“Mean” contains the usual childhood confusions and adolescent humiliations, but it’s also a meditation on race, class, sexuality and the limits of niceness."New York Times' Parul Sehgal calls Mean “a scalding memoir that comes with a full accounting of the costs of survival, of being haunted by those you could not save and learning to live with their ghosts.”
-It also “adds a necessary dimension to the discussion of the interplay of race, class and sexuality in sexual violence."
+The New York Times Meghan Daum calls Mean one of the five best memoirs of 2017, writing "Gurba has a voice as distinct and infectious as any I've discovered in recent years.
+"Mean" contains the usual childhood confusions and adolescent humiliations, but it's also a meditation on race, class, sexuality and the limits of niceness."New York Times' Parul Sehgal calls Mean "a scalding memoir that comes with a full accounting of the costs of survival, of being haunted by those you could not save and learning to live with their ghosts."
+It also "adds a necessary dimension to the discussion of the interplay of race, class and sexuality in sexual violence."

-Reviews of Gurba's work appear The Iowan Review, The Paris Review, The Lesbrary, Rain Taxi, BIG OTHER and Wing Chair Books.
+Reviews of Gurba's work have appeared in The Iowa Review, The Paris Review, The Lesbrary, Rain Taxi, BIG OTHER and Wing Chair Books.
 Jill Soloway blurbs for Mean, describing Gurba's voice as, "an alchemy of queer magic feminist wildness, and intersectional explosion."
 Michelle Tea reviews Mean as a book that mesmerizes with prose, stating that, "there is no other writer like Myriam Gurba and Mean is perfection."

-Articles about her appears in KQED, The Edge LB and Confessions of a Boy Toy.
+Articles about her have appeared in KQED, The Edge LB and Confessions of a Boy Toy.

-Interviews with her appear in The Los Angeles Review of Books, OC Weekly, MOLAA, The Normal School, Weird Sister and Otherppl.
+Interviews with the author have appeared in The Los Angeles Review of Books, Contemporary Women's Writing, OC Weekly, MOLAA, The Normal School, Weird Sister and Otherppl.
 Playlists for Gurba's writing appear in Largehearted Boy.

 Personal life

-Gurba is from Santa Maria, California, US.
-She identifies as queer and as of 2016 lived in Long Beach, California.
+Gurba was born in Santa Maria, California, United States in 1977.
+She is queer and bisexual and as of 2016 lived in Long Beach, California.